 ADA Watch's Campaign for Fair Judge's is calling on their organizational partners and colleagues from the disability, mental health, education, civil rights and social justice communities to support Judge Sonia Sotomayor.
 To read more about the Judge's decisions in regards to disability cases, visit the Preliminary Review of Disability Cases of Judge Sonia Sotomayor prepared by the The Judge David L. Bazelon Center for Mental Health Law.

 A newly announced initiative, "The Year of Community Living", will create new initiatives that will address the issue of choice in long-term care.
 More than $10 million will be made available via Health and Human services to make the right services available in appropriate settings when the individual needs them.
-To learn more about the HHS initiatives, visit the News Release.
+To learn more about the HHS initiatives, News Release is no longer available.